How to multiply two fractions?

 - If the resulted fraction is an improper one (without considering the sign, the numerator is larger than the denominator), it could be written as a mixed number, consisting of an integer and a proper fraction of the same sign.

-- Multiply ordinary fractions, online, with explanations.
+- Internal link > Multiply common ordinary fractions, online, with explanations